-3.8 Impacts of Shortbelly Alternative 2
+3.7.3 Impacts of Shortbelly Alternative 2

-The 2020 ACL for shortbelly rockfish is increased to the ABC or 5,789 mt under Alternative 2.
+The 2020 ACL for shortbelly rockfish is increased to the 2021 ABC or 4,184 mt under Alternative 2.
 This level of harvest provides the lowest risk of early fishery closures possible given the best scientific information currently available for shortbelly rockfish.
 It is anticipated the higher ACL will not induce targeting of shortbelly given the lack of a market.

-3.9 Management and Enforcement Considerations
+3.8 Management and Enforcement Considerations

 There are no major management or enforcement considerations associated with the proposed actions.
 There is an extra rulemaking that will need to be done should the Council select an action alternative.
-However, there should be less industry demand for inseason adjustments or emergency actions next year to provide relief from unavoidable bycatch of cowcod south of 40°10' N. lat. or for shortbelly rockfish coastwide with these proposed actions.
+However, there should be less industry demand for inseason adjustments or emergency actions next year to provide relief from unavoidable bycatch of cowcod south of 40°10' N lat. or for shortbelly rockfish coastwide with the proposed action.

-3.10 Summation of the Alternatives with Respect to Net Benefit to the Nation
+3.9 Summation of the Alternatives with Respect to Net Benefit to the Nation

 Early closure of midwater trawl fisheries in 2020 would represent a significant negative impact to West Coast trawl fishery participants and communities reliant on those fisheries.
-The midwater trawl fisheries targeting Pacific whiting are the most valuable groundfish fisheries on the West Coast with an average net revenue of \$X during 20XX-2018.
+The midwater trawl fisheries targeting Pacific whiting are the most valuable groundfish fisheries on the West Coast with an average income impacts of \$205.7 million during 2011-2017.
 The higher the 2020 ACL, the less the risk of fishery closures due to exceedance of the shortbelly rockfish ACL.
 The negative economic impacts are associated with unused quota of target species due to early fishery closure.
 The earlier a fishery closure and the more quota left unharvested due to an early closure, the greater the negative economic impact.